 Sensory Board Books

-Sensory books for 1 year olds “allow children to see different images, bright colors, and feel different textures” which helps with their sensory development.
+Sensory books for 1-year-olds “allow children to see different images, bright colors, and feel different textures” which helps with their sensory development.

 Your little one can explore a dragon’s silicone “scales” with this board book that offers a new tactile surprise with every page.
 Despite the title, as your child will learn, it’s actually quite fun to touch dragons.